offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} Textured PEI Plate` - A build plate with a slightly rough surface, primarily targeting PLA.
 The texturing makes enables better first layer adhesion and allows for the print to self-release (some filament materials only). `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/220` `{ref} https://us.store.bambulab.com/products/bambu-textured-pei-plate`

 * `{bm} Smooth PEI Plate` - A build plate with a smooth surface, compatible with various filament types (especially PLA).
-Unlike the Texture PEI Plate, the smoothness of this plate contributes Z-axis precision. `{ref} https://us.store.bambulab.com/products/bambu-smooth-pei-plate`
+Unlike the Textured PEI Plate, the smoothness of this plate contributes Z-axis precision. `{ref} https://us.store.bambulab.com/products/bambu-smooth-pei-plate`

 * `{bm} Engineering Plate` - A build plate compatible with all filament materials but requires a layer of glue before printing.
 Although compatible with all filament materials, the Engineering Plate targets high temperature filament materials. `{ref} https://us.store.bambulab.com/products/bambu-engineering-plate`